generationmake/CANFDZeroHAT/README.md

 `dtoverlay=mcp251xfd,spi0-0,interrupt=25`

-If you use a crstal different to 40 MHz you have to specify the frequency:
+If you use a crystal different to 40 MHz you have to specify the frequency:

 `dtoverlay=mcp251xfd,spi0-0,oscillator=20000000,interrupt=25`